One of the easiest ways to tell if a roof is likely to need some maintenance in the next few years is to find a roof covered in moss & algae.

 Once you give a rogue trader your money, you will probably never see them again.
 Especially if something is wrong with your roof.

-Unfortunately, roof cleaning is a service that rogue tradesmen seem to gravitate towards.
+Unfortunately, pressure washing a roof is a service that rogue tradesmen seem to gravitate towards.

 If you want to avoid hiring someone who is not a professional, please read the following advice.